Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 You can grill and cook skirt steaks, but people generally like smoking it as this helps make the skirt cut tender.

-Besides the preparation time needed, both skirt steak and hanger steaks are great for grilling or smoking.
+Besides the preparation time needed, both skirt and hanger steaks are great for grilling or smoking.
 It all depends on your available time to cook hanger steak.